 Living With an RA:

 Although RAs are able to select their roommates, it’s possible any student may be placed with a Resident Advisor, particularly returning students who select to live at 55th Street.
 Because the RA is expected to be available to their residents, you may expect knocks on the door often.
 If the RA is not home, you should be kind in letting the resident know the RA is not available and take a message so that the RA may address the resident’s concern.
-Please also note that the RA may need to have meetings with a resident inside the suite and your cooperation is appreciated.
+RA apartments are also required to be tour rooms.
+It is expected that you maintain a tidy room for tours.
+Please also note that the RA may need to have meetings with a resident inside the suite and your cooperation and discretion is appreciated.

 MMC is not a nut-free community, but if you would like to be matched with a nut-free roommate, please indicate this on your housing application.
 We cannot guarantee a nut-free room, but will do our best to accommodate your request.